 - Older adults: Vogt-Koyanagi-Harada (VKH) syndrome, herpes zoster ophthalmicus and, in the developing world, tuberculosis and leprosy.

-- Males: ankylosing spondylitis, reactive arthritis (Reiter's syndrome), Behçet's disease, sympathetic ophthalmia.
+- Males: ankylosing spondylitis, reactive arthritis, Behçet's disease, sympathetic ophthalmia.

 - Females: Rheumatoid arthritis, juvenile rheumatoid arthritis.